 Teachers make regular assessments of each child's progress and record these systematically.
-A record of each child's attainment against the key objectives for the appropriate year group is recorded.
+A record of each child's attainment against the key objectives for the appropriate year group is recorded using our Insight tracker.

 Short term

 Children's class work is assessed frequently through: